 Getting rid of cable or canceling some of your streaming services is something I know many people have on their financial to-do lists.

 Paying for cable or multiple streaming services at a time really adds up, and I know many people who have been procrastinating on canceling for a while.

 Take a good look at how much you are paying to watch TV and think about what else you could do with that money.

 We decided to get rid of cable over five years ago.
 We currently pay for Netflix, but we even went a few years without that.
 We don’t regret this one bit.

 Here’s a list of TV alternatives to read about: How to get rid of cable and still watch TV.

 Do you know your net worth?

 There is a free, easy tool that allows you to calculate and track your net worth, and it’s probably the most popular financial tool in existence right now.

-Personal Capital is free personal finance software that allows users to better manage their finances and track their net worth.
+Empower is free personal finance software that allows users to better manage their finances and track their net worth.